Safe Surf Lab

 Key features

-• Managed Security: Includes dedicated firewalls, regular security patching, two-factor authentication, and IP whitelisting to keep your applications secure.
+• Managed Security: Includes dedicated firewalls, regular security patching, free SSL certificates, and two-factor authentication.

-• Scalability: Easily scale server resources (RAM, CPU, storage) up or down as your traffic demands change, paying only for what you use.
+• Vertical Scaling: Easily upgrade or downgrade server resources (RAM, CPU, storage) as your traffic demands change, usually with minimal downtime.

 How it actually performs